PyGoJs/server/README.md

-Server for a small school project that aims to provide a way for students to check into classes with their school card, without teachers having to set them as 'attended' manually.
+Server for a small school project that aimed to provide a way for students to check into classes with their school card, without teachers having to set them as 'attended' manually.

 This project will not be used in production.
 It's just for learning purposes for the creators.

+See db.sql for database structure.

 ###Tasks the server is responsible for
 ####Check-in's